blockchainsllc/in3-docs/docs/api-cmd.rst

 -np            short for ``-p none``
 -s, -signs     number of signatures to use when verifying.
--b, -block     the blocknumber to use when making calls. could be either ``latest`` (default),``earliest`` or a hexnumbner -to            the target address of the call
+-b, -block     the blocknumber to use when making calls. could be either ``latest`` (default),``earliest`` or a hexnumbner -pk            the private key as raw as keystorefile -pwd           password to unlock the key
+-to            the target address of the call
 -d, -data      the data for a transaction.